 Date of Request: Name:

-Request Given To: District O Phone #:
+Request Given To: District Clerk Phone #:

-Description of the circumstance, pro
+Description of the cir rcumstance, problem, or co mplaint:

-Desclution of the Complaint and Signature whether the compleint was resolved at the coheal district.
-State

-(SED), or Federal U.S. Department whether the complaint was resolved at the school, district, State of Education (USDE) level.

 Signature

+omplaint and whether the S. Department of Education complaint was resolved at the school, disn (USDE) level. strict, State

+- Signature

 Date of Response: Matter Resolved: Yes

 Copy to Supervisor: No

 Copy to: Parent / Student / Community Member